 - Read through the full directions and watch the video tutorial below before beginning.
 If you wish to make the cake ahead of time, read my Make-Ahead Instructions below before beginning.

 - Make the cakes: Preheat oven to 350°F (177°C).
-Grease two 9-inch cake pans, line with parchment paper (cut 9-inch circles from parchment paper and place them in the greased pans), then grease the parchment paper.
+Grease two 9-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
+(If it’s helpful, see this parchment paper rounds for cakes video & post.)

 - Whisk the cake flour, baking powder, baking soda, and salt together.
 Set aside.

 - Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until creamed, about 2 minutes.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 Add the egg whites, sour cream, and vanilla.
 Beat on high speed until fully combined and mixed, about 2 minutes.
 Scrape down the sides and up the bottom of the bowl as needed.
 Pour the dry ingredients into the bowl.
 Then with the mixer running on low, slowly pour in the milk.
 Do not over-mix.
 You may need to whisk it all by hand to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.

 - Pour batter evenly into cake pans.
 Bake for around 24-25 minutes or until the cakes are baked through.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean, it is done.
 Cool cakes in the pans set on a wire rack for 30 minutes, then remove the cakes and cool completely directly on a wire rack.
 The cakes must be completely cool before frosting and assembling.